newrelic-experimental/newrelic-TSAK/documentation/example.md

 ----|------------
 [clips5.script](https://github.com/newrelic-experimental/newrelic-TSAK/blob/main/examples/run/clips5.script) | Demonstrates you how you can push the facts and commands through different pipelines from the script to CLIPS
 [clips6.script](https://github.com/newrelic-experimental/newrelic-TSAK/blob/main/examples/run/clips6.script) | How to submin the facts, load rules and run the rules processing.
+[testmain1.clips](https://github.com/newrelic-experimental/newrelic-TSAK/blob/main/examples/clips/testmain1.clips) | That is what is your "exclusive main" CLIPS script may look like.